TheoC26/school-vault/hurston ethnography project draft.md

 "Biology" I say with a forced smile.
 The elevator slows to a stop at 10.
 The most hideous colored hallway meets my eyes through the door opening, standing in it with a calm, serene look is a man I have never seen before.
 He looks to be in his older 20s with long curly hair and sandals.

-"Whats up Charlie!
-Whats goin on?"
+"What's up Charlie!
+What's goin on?"
 He walks in and gives me a small upwards nod, a gesture more for formality than friendliness.

 - make this guy super talkative

+**I DON'T NEED A DEEP CONVERSATION BUT I CAN JUST MAKE IT ABOUT NOTHING AND MAKE THE NOTHING SHOW THE THINGS**